EvaGraceSmith/Wireframing/README.md

 # Wireframe

-To grid or not to grid, that is the question,
+To grid or not to grid, that is the question.

+(spoiler: We didn't grid, but we did flex.)